What is DNA Paternity Tests

 When Paternity Is Contested

-Court-ordered DNA paternity testing is typically mandated for establishing paternity in general disputes involving child custody, exclusive custody rights, or child support.
+Court-ordered DNA paternity testing is typically mandated for establishing paternity in general disputes involving child custody, exclusive child custody rights, or child support.

 - The father seeks more visitation rights or custody